worksasdesigned/1D-RGB-Invader/README.md

 🚫 **DO NOT power this project solely via the ESP32 USB port!**

 - This game can drive **100–300 LEDs** --> 240 are recommended
-- Full white brightness can exceed standard USB current limits
-- ⚠️ ⚠️ CHECK YOUR wriring !
+⚠️ ⚠️ CHECK YOUR wriring !
 Do NOT connect ESP32 to your PC while LEDs are connected to ESP32!
 DO NOT connect ESP32 to your PC while external Power Source is still connected to your setup! ⚠️ ⚠️

 ### ✅ Power Requirements
-- **5V high-power supply (minimum 5A recommended)**
+- **5V high-power supply (minimum 5A, 7-10A recommended e.g. 45W)**
 - **Recommended:**
-  A recycled **45W+ USB-C laptop charger** combined with a **USB-C PD Trigger Board** (set to 5V)
+  A recycled **45W+ USB-C laptop charger** combined with a **USB-C PD Trigger Board** (set to 5V) You can also skip the USBC PD and direktly connect everything to a 5V 10A power supply
 ---

 ## 📡 Quick Start: Wi-Fi Connection